TNTP Teaching Fellows logo

 Pre-Service Training

-You’ll begin your commitment with a rigorous summer pre-service training program that is centered on-field experience.
-Our Summer 2024 PST dates and location will be shared this spring.
+You’ll begin your commitment with a rigorous summer pre-service training program that is centered on field experience.
+PST is a full-time 8 week training experience where you receive teaching experience and daily coaching from Teach MN coaches.
+PST typically begins in June.
 You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.
 Rather than overwhelming you with training that is a mile wide but an inch deep, we focus first on mastery of four foundational teaching skills before shifting to more advanced practices.

 There are three main elements to summer training: